Thoracic Outlet Syndrome (cont.)

 Patients should avoid prolonged positions with their arms held out or overhead.
 For example, it is best to avoid sleeping with the arm extended up behind the head.
 It is also helpful to have rest periods at work to minimize fatigue.
 Weight reduction can be helpful for obese patients.
 Patients should avoid sleeping on their stomach with their arms above the head.
 They should also not repetitively lift heavy objects.

-Your health-care provider might prescribe medications such as an anti-inflammatory medications (Ibuprofen) or muscle relaxants to help improve the symptoms.
+A health-care professional might prescribe medications such as an anti-inflammatory medications (ibuprofen [Advil]) or muscle relaxants to help improve the symptoms.

 Some patients with severe, resistant symptoms can require surgical operations to open the thoracic outlet.
-These procedures include removal (resection) of the first rib in order to spare injury to the affected nerve and blood vessels from ongoing compression.
+These procedures include interruption of the scalene muscle (scalenotomy) and removal (resection) of the first rib in order to spare injury to the affected nerve and blood vessels from ongoing compression.
+Thoracic outlet syndrome that affects the vascular system (veins and arteries) is more likely to require surgery to resolve the symptoms.

 What is the prognosis for thoracic outlet syndrome?